Last updated 20 May 2026

 Some plant and animal species are declining in numbers and are at risk of extinction due to a range of threatening processes.
 These species may be listed as threatened species at state, national and international levels.

-At a state level in Queensland, as at 31 August 2020, there were 1000 species (230 animals and 770 plants) listed as threatened under the Nature Conservation Act.
+At a state level in Queensland there are over 1000 species of plants and animals listed as threatened under the Nature Conservation Act.

 Of these species, about 400 are listed as threatened nationally under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act).
 The EPBC Act also provides for the listing and protection of threatened ecological communities and migratory species at a national level.